YINI-lang/YINI-spec/RATIONALE.md

 ## A. Background and Intent

 ### A.1.
 Why was YINI created?
+The motivation for YINI arose during another project, where a configuration format was needed in the spirit of INI — but with a well-defined specification (something INI lacks) and a few modern features.

-YINI was created out of a real need: during the development of another project, none of the existing configuration formats truly fit the spirit or requirements of that project.
+None of the existing configuration formats truly seemed to fit the spirit or requirements of that project.
 INI was too limited.
 YAML was too flexible and ambiguous.
 JSON’s types and structure are fairly close but JSON was too noisy and strict.
 TOML is quite solid, but ultimately felt too verbose and noisy.

 YINI was born from the desire for a configuration format that is:
 - **Simple** enough for humans to edit without friction.